Fascista bimaculella

 Fascista bimaculella is a moth of the family Gelechiidae.
-It is found in North America, where it has been recorded from Florida, Kentucky, Maine, Ohio and Texas.
+It is found in North America, where it has been recorded in the United States east of the Rocky Mountains.

 The forewings are shining dark purplish-brown or black with a large white spot on the disc just beyond the middle, and a white spot or streak which starts from the beginning of the costal cilia, but does not reach the dorsal margin.